w3f/polkadot-wiki/docs/learn-staking.md

 rewards will be calculated four times per day on Kusama and once per day on Polkadot.

 Rewards are calculated based on era points, which have a probabilistic component.
-In other words, there may be slight differences in your rewards from era and era, and even amongst validators in the active set at the same time.
+In other words, there may be slight differences in your rewards from era to era, and even amongst validators in the active set at the same time.
 These variations should cancel out over a long enough timeline.
 See the page on [Validator Payout Guide](maintain-guides-validator-payout) for more information on how these are calculated.